Stena Embla ferry current position

 Review of Stena Embla ferry

 MS Stena Embla ferry is a Ro-Pax passenger vessel operated by the Sweden-based company STENA LINE.
 The ship has a max capacity of 1000 passengers, 120 cars and 210 freight vehicles (lorries).
-The vessel is scheduled for launch in 2021 and to be operated on the Ireland-UK (Wales) ferry route Dublin-Holyhead (crossing time 3,5 hours, 4 daily trips).
+The vessel was launched in 2020 and since 2021 operates on the Ireland-France ferry route Rosslare-Cherbourg (crossing time 17 hours) with 3 weekly crossings.

 All passengers must vacate their staterooms 30 min prior to homeport arrival.